ajakef/gemlog/demo/README.md

 # Gem Data Pre-Processing Workflow
-September 28, 2020

-### Installing the gemlog software (version 1.0.0 or higher)
+### Installing the gemlog software
-You must have anaconda or miniconda installed to proceed.
-If you don't have either and don't know which to use, install miniconda from [here](https://docs.conda.io/en/latest/miniconda.html).

-Then, follow the gemlog installation procedure [here](https://github.com/ajakef/gemlog/blob/main/README.md).
-Note that the resulting conda environment includes relevant packages like obspy and pandas.
+Follow the gemlog installation procedure [here](https://github.com/ajakef/gemlog/blob/main/README.md).

 ### Getting Started
 First, download the zip file in the list of files above; this contains the inputs for this demonstration.
 Move the file to some convenient folder, unzip it, and cd into the project folder.